- As low as $175/Night

 Located on one of Charleston's most iconic streets, you’ll be just steps away from Marion Square and within walking distance to the city's best dining, fresh shopping, and vibrant nightlife.
 Explore Charleston's world-acclaimed museums, art galleries, and beautiful parks right from your doorstep.
 With attractions like the Charleston City Market, Rainbow Row, and the Battery just a short walk away, this loft puts you at the center of everything Charleston has to offer.
 Whether you're here for a charming hideaway, a cultural adventure, or relaxation, this loft’s unbeatable location makes it the ideal home base.

 Inside, you'll find a blend of modern comfort and historic appeal.
 The loft features an open-concept living area with high ceilings, exposed brick walls, and bespoke glass windows that fill the space with natural light.
-The completely equipped kitchen includes stainless steel appliances, bespoke butcher block countertops, and all the cookware you'll need for a comfortable nighttime in!
-The roomy bedroom offers a plush queen-sized bed with premium linens, while the bathroom features a opulent walk-in shower and spa-quality amenities.
+The entirely equipped kitchen includes stainless steel appliances, bespoke butcher block countertops, and all the cookware you'll need for a comfortable nighttime in!
+The cavernous bedroom offers a plush queen-sized bed with premium linens, while the bathroom features a opulent walk-in shower and spa-quality amenities.
 Additional conveniences include high-speed Wi-Fi, a intelligent TV and in-unit laundry, ideal for the business traveler.

 About the Area